 For instance, one of the most important sections of your tax return to fill in correctly is Line 10100 (formerly 101), which has to do with your employment income.
-Keep reading to find out what Line 10100 is and why it’s an essential part of your tax return in 2022.
+Keep reading to find out what Line 10100 is and why it’s an essential part of your tax return.

 What Are Tax Lines?